kubedb/docs/docs/guides/postgres/concepts/postgres.md

 Follow [this link](/docs/concepts/snapshot.md#google-cloud-storage-gcs) to learn how to create secret for S3 or GCS.
 To learn more about how to configure Postgres to archive WAL data continuously in AWS S3 bucket, please visit [here](/docs/guides/postgres/snapshot/wal/continuous_archiving.md).

-### spec.databaseSecret
+### spec.authSecret

-`spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `postgres` database.
+`spec.authSecret` is an optional field that points to a Secret used to hold credentials for `postgres` database.
 If not set, KubeDB operator creates a new Secret with name `{postgres-name}-auth` that hold _username_ and _password_ for `postgres` database.

-If you want to use an existing or custom secret, please specify that when creating the Postgres object using `spec.databaseSecret.secretName`.
+If you want to use an existing or custom secret, please specify that when creating the Postgres object using `spec.authSecret.name`.
 This Secret should contain superuser _username_ as `POSTGRES_USER` key and superuser _password_ as `POSTGRES_PASSWORD` key.
 Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version >= 0.13.0).

 Example: